-My name is Daniel Murphy.
-I am the chief quality officer at Baylor Medicine and associate professor of internal medicine at Baylor College of Medicine.
-I am one of the leaders of this diagnostic process improvement project, alongside my colleagues at NORC at the University of Chicago, Baylor College of Medicine, and Johns Hopkins Medicine.
-Today, we will provide a brief overview of the project and then welcome your questions.
-Should you have additional questions after this webinar, please note the Safety Program's email address is SafetyProgram4Telemedicine@norc.org.
+My name is Mark Graber.
+I am an internist and professor emeritus at Stony Brook University.
+I founded and served as the president of the Society to Improve Diagnosis in Medicine.
+I am one of the leaders of this diagnostic process improvement project, along with my colleagues at NORC at the University of Chicago, Baylor College of Medicine, and Johns Hopkins Medicine.
+Today we will provide a brief overview of the project and then welcome your questions.
+Should you have additional questions after this webinar, please note that the Safety Program's email address is SafetyProgram4Telemedicine@norc.org.
 This email will be provided again at the end of the presentation.